-As I became enmeshed in this group, I became increasingly uncomfortable at the imbalance of energy that it was creating.
-Not only was it creating a financial drain (in the requirement of a membership fee that provided no return in the form of clients), it created an over-arching energetic imbalance.
+As I became enmeshed in this group, I became increasingly uncomfortable with the imbalance of energy that it was creating.
+Not only was it creating a financial drain (in the requirement of a membership fee that provided no return in the form of clients), it created an overarching energetic imbalance.
 Although I didn’t want to admit it until it became glaringly obvious, I realized the system I had bought into was more about feeding the ego than the soul.
 No one wants to believe that about a “spiritual”

 cult group.
 Yet it happens all too often.

 Many of us have heard stories in the news over the years about dangerous cult-like groups and the horrors of what happens to their members.
-There are numerous cults who claim religious devotional ideas but corrupt the minds and bodies of their members due to the abusive nature of the ego.
+There are numerous cults who claim religious devotional ideals but corrupt the minds and bodies of their members due to the abusive nature of the ego.
 I was an unwilling victim of the Hare Krishna cult when I was two-years-old and the story is told in my memoir, A Girl Named Truth.

 I was also the more willing victim of my family (cult), which is also told in my memoir.
 A strong statement, perhaps, but when we look closer at how our family units influence and shape us, we often find cult-like parallels and behaviors.
 Often, as children, we are completely unaware that there is a gross imbalance of power, and sometimes dangerous abuse occurring, because we so very much want to be loved and accepted.
-This desire can continue on into our adult years, even when we should know better because there is a part of us that believes we need to continue to prove our worth.
+This desire can continue into our adult years, even when we should know better because there is a part of us that believes we need to continue to prove our worth.

 Whenever there is an imbalance of power driven by the ego, individuals can become subject to a cult-like situation that can be damaging and sometimes dangerous to their wellbeing.
 It can happen in religious groups, spiritual groups, family units, schools, the workplace, etc. and there are usually some common themes which should trigger red flags.

 One or a few people placed in a position of power/authority over others will often use this power to take advantage of you.
 This can include asking for services without reciprocation.
 (The leader of the “spiritual” group I was recently a part of would often ask for free services from the practitioners in addition to the payment of their membership fee.
 This is a gross imbalance of power and energy.)
-In corporations, sexual harassment often occurs from misuse of power/authority due to hierarchical structures.
+In corporations, sexual harassment and assault often occurs from misuse of power/authority due to hierarchical structures.
 “Favors” are requested from individuals who believe they deserve these favors because of their “position” in our life.
 In families, children are all too often abused sexually and physically because of the belief from their caregivers that they are subordinate.

-What is, perhaps, most disturbing about this behavior is that it is often completely justified by the perpetrator.
-Some of whom are completely unaware that they are doing anything wrong.
+What is, perhaps, most disturbing about this behavior is that it is often completely justified by the perpetrators.
+Some of which are completely unaware that they are doing anything wrong.
 In their egoic minds, it is justified.
 Why?
 Because we seem to be conditioned to believe that imbalance is acceptable.
 That there is a hierarchy to our worth as individuals and that it is okay to be above or below another.
 Not so.
 This needs to change.

 Unfortunately, we see it all too apparent in our political systems.
-Dangerous misuse and abusive of power leading to very harmful consequences, yet we continue to enable it.
+Dangerous misuse and abuse of power leading to harmful consequences, yet we continue to enable it.
 Why?
 It’s a tricky question, but when we look closely at ourselves and our vulnerabilities we may come to learn that there is a self-worth issue that needs to be addressed and healed.
-It can become a (painful) opportunity to heal and grow ourselves.
+It can become a (sometimes painful) opportunity to heal and grow ourselves.
 When we heal the energetic vulnerabilities within us, we are less likely to attract those who tend to abuse and steal our energy and rob us of our self-worth.

 I believe our individual and collective history repeats until we decide to heal and evolve individually and collectively.
-The inner tends mirrors the outer, and vice versa.
+The inner tends mirror the outer, and vice versa.
 We are a funny race, as humans.
 We tend toward the belief of superiority and inferiority in our own cultures, but also when we compare ourselves to nonhuman beings such as animals and plants.
 The irony in this is if we want to ascribe to the belief of superiority then we are naively fooling ourselves.
 Nature knows better than we do that the web-of-life is about balance and cooperation.
 If we just watched and listened to what is occurring both within and outside of us, we would come to see this more clearly.
 We would see that when we struggle, so do those around us.
-The planet is in crisis right now, and so, I believe, are we.
-Our egoic minds struggle to hold onto the false belief that we are greater than thou, when in fact, this division only breaks the One Light that threads through all of us.
+The planet is in crisis, and so, I believe, are we.
+Our egoic minds struggle to hold onto the false belief that we are greater than others, when in fact, this division only breaks the One Light that threads through all of us.
 The light that is Life itself.
 When will we learn?

 One of the driving forces behind this concept led me to write my newly released book, The Labyrinth.
 It is written as a young adult book, with its six teen protagonists, but it is not intended to be limited to this audience.
 I have, and continue to learn, from the characters in this book series, which I am calling Warriors of Light.
 Characters who must face their darkness to repair the light within and without.
 I still hold a